hknutzen/Netspoc/technical.markdown

 To identify these loops, `cluster_navigation` is called with the nodes where the loop cluster is entered and left as arguments.
 It identifies paths through the loop cluster in a way similar to the basic `path_mark` algorithm.
-Beginning at the loops of the given nodes node, steps are iteratively taken towards lower distances.
-Within every step, a navigation lookup hash is filled, that stores for every loop those loops that are purposeful to enter from the actual loop on the path from start to end node.
-When the navi hash is completely filled, it is attached to start node and can be used to limit search space during cluster path mark: Whenever a new node is to be entered during depth first search, the loop of the actual node can be looked up in navi.
+Beginning at the loops of the given nodes, steps are iteratively taken towards lower distances.
+Within every step, a navigation lookup hash is filled, that stores for every loop those loops that are purposeful to enter from the actual loop on the path from source to destination.
+For the topology above, following hash would be generated:

+    Loop5      -> Loop5
+    Loop3      -> Loop3, Loop5
+    Loop1      -> Loop1, Loop3
+    Loop1 Exit -> Loop1 Exit, Loop1

+The navigation hash is then attached to start node and can be used to limit search space during cluster path mark: Whenever a new node is to be entered during depth first search, the loop of the actual node can be looked up in navi.
 If the loop of the next node is not within the set of purposeful loops, the node to enter can not lie on the searched path.
 It can therefore be excluded from the serach space.

-(picture - simplified cluster-navigation?)

 #### Dealing with path restrictions